tanvincible/tanvincible.github.io/reading-list.markdown

 ## 📚 To Be Read

 - "Proofs from THE BOOK" by Martin Aigner and Günter M. Ziegler
+- "A Mathematician's Apology" by G. H. Hardy

 ## 🌐 Articles & Papers